19 Eco Friendly And Zero Waste School Supplies

 - See what you can find secondhand. eBay is a good place to look for secondhand online school supplies like books, graphing calculators, and other technology (now that many classrooms and home learning programs require iPads!)

-- For anything you weren’t able to check off with the first two, buy new (but sustainable and environmentally friendly).
-Use shopping for eco-friendly back to school supplies as an opportunity to start teaching your kids about conscious consumerism.
+- For anything you weren’t able to check off with the first two, opt for a zero waste online store or general ethical online shop for eco-friendly back to school supplies as an opportunity to start teaching your kids about conscious consumerism.

 For items you end up having to buy new, this list of the best eco-friendly school supplies (including sustainable stationery) will hopefully help.
 We’ve tried to find at least one solid sustainable item to fill each major common item.